|

 Internet Explorer has logic to guess at the encoding, but this code helps pages load faster and more accurately:

-XML parsers require an encoding specification on the first line, such as:
+XML parsers require this encoding specification on the first line, such as:

 WGL4 is called "Pan-European" because it covers several codepages used in Europe.

-To use UTF-16 in C++, declare strings as wchar_t ("wide char") instead of char; and use the wcs functions instead of the str functions.
+To use UTF-16 in C++, declare strings as data type wchar_t ("wide char") instead of char; and use the wcs functions instead of str functions.
 (For example, wcscat and wcslen instead of strcat and strlen).

 Instances of BreakIterator are not created with a constructor, but with a static factory method for returning BreakIterator object for each type of textual element: